zavalab/ADAM_Documentation/biogas_from_waste.md

 <h2>Background Information</h2>

 <p>In the Biogas From Waste example, cattle farms produce manure which is then processed by technology sites.
 These technology sites use anaerobic digestion to produce biogas.
-This biogas is then purchased by customers or used by the technology site locally.</p>
+This biogas is then purchased by customers or locally used by the technology site.</p>

 <img src="Pictures\biogas_from_waste_ex\process.png">